m417z/ntdoc/descriptions/ntqueryinformationtoken.md

 ---

-Function `NtQueryInformationToken` receives informations specified by information class from Token Object.
+Function `NtQueryInformationToken` receives information specified by information class from Token Object.
 See also *Win32 API* **GetTokenInformation**.

 ### TokenHandle